design: Carrie Moyer

 We Recruit

-The Avengers actively recruited new members.
+The Avengers actively tried to inspire new chapters.
 From the beginning, co-founder and writer Sarah Schulman promoted the group everywhere she went on her book tours.
-The big push really happened at the LGBT March on Washington where members distributed thousands of broadsheets offering a Lesbian Avenger Manifesto, a brief history of the group, and information on how to organize a chapter.
+The big push really happened at the LGBT March on Washington where members distributed thousands of broadsheets offering a Lesbian Avenger Manifesto, a brief history of the group, and information on how to organize their own chapter.
 The response was huge, and the Avengers grew exponentially.

 There was also the matter of timing.
 Newsweek reporter Eloise Salholz, covering the massive 1993 LGBT March on Washington, believed the Lesbian Avengers were so popular because they were founded at a moment when lesbians were increasingly tired of working on issues that didn't affect them directly, like AIDS and abortion, while their own problems went unsolved.
 Most importantly, lesbians were frustrated with invisibility in society at large, and invisibility and misogyny in the LGBT community.